FAQs

 What if I don't have a partner?

 Coming without a partner is fine, coming with a partner is fine too.
 We will be rotating partners throughout the class for those who feel comfortable doing so.
-In socials, that's the fun part, getting to dance with different people!
-Don't hesitate to ask us for a dance, we would love that!
+In socials, that's the fun part, getting to dance with different people.
+Don't hesitate to ask your instructors for a dance, they would love to dance with you!

 How do I get started?